Explore health content from A to Z.

 Choose an activity that makes your heart and lungs work harder than they do when you rest or walk normally.
 This aerobic exercise can improve the way your heart and other muscles use oxygen.
 Make it fun by exercising with a friend and choosing an activity you enjoy.
 Here are some ideas:

-If you haven’t been exercising regularly, get your doctor’s okay first.
+If you haven’t been exercising regularly, get your doctor’s OK first.
 Then start slowly.
 Here are some tips:

 Begin exercising 3 times a week for 5–10 minutes at a time.